buildkite/trigger-pipeline-action/README.md

 Create a [Buildkite API Access Token](https://buildkite.com/docs/apis/rest-api#authentication) with `write_builds` scope, and save it to your GitHub repository’s **Settings → Secrets**.
 Then you can configure your Actions workflow with the details of the pipeline to be triggered, and the settings for the build.

-For example, the following workflow creates a new Buildkite build on every commit:
+For example, the following workflow creates a new Buildkite build on every commit by setting environment variables:

 ```
 on: [push]